B.A., Hebrew University of Jerusalem, 1997

-“Framing Divine Bodies in Greek Art” in: Framing the Visual in Greek and Roman Art, Michael Squire and Verity Platt eds., (Cambridge: Cambridge University Press, forthcoming January 2017).
-[In Press.]
+“Framing Divine Bodies in Greek Art”, in: Framing the Visual in Greek and Roman Art, Verity Platt and Michael Squire eds., (Cambridge: Cambridge University Press, 2017), 392-424.

-“The Aniconic Image of the Roman Near East” in: The Variety of Local Religions of the Ancient Near East in the Hellenistic and Roman Periods, Ted Kaizer ed., in the series Religions in the Greco-Roman World (Leiden: Brill, 2008), 37-72.
+“The Aniconic Image of the Roman Near East”, in: The Variety of Local Religious Life in the Near East in the Hellenistic and Roman Periods, Ted Kaizer ed., (Leiden: Brill, 2008), 37-72.